From Ugly Duckling To Glamorous Swan (I)

 Looking for some inspiration I found a number of sources and I was excited to find some amazing pieces.
 Beautifully restored and refinished.
 Some of them so exquisite that it made me drool, for instance the beautiful blue dresser above and the charming white table and blue chairs.

 True antique stores are not a good source for vintage objects that I want to paint.
 A good antique piece has a beauty of its own and I feel I need to respect that.
-The thought that many people before me have used such a piece, reclined in it, dined at it, slept in bed, is a fascinating one.
+The thought that many people before me have used such a piece, reclined in it, dined at it, slept in it, is a fascinating one.
 Real antique pieces of furniture are very costly.
 Growing up in the Netherlands antiques were very much in vogue.
 Today not so anymore.
 Although a beautiful antique armoire or cupboard would look so spectacular in a contemporary or even modern, Zen home.
 These styles complement one another.

 A few years back a friend of mine needed to downsize and she gifted me with two genuine antique George V carved walnut dining chairs.
 One of them had extensive repairs and found another home, but the other one is still in great shape and it still has its original needle point material on the seat.
 I will never depart with that piece, but I am thinking of giving it a fresh new look by reupholstering the seat with a gorgeous striped silk.
 To date I have not yet found the fabric I am looking for.
 It has to be very special and rich in colour to bring out the contrast between the old frame and the contemporary fabric.